Indicated total domination game: The open-open irredundance number

 By Proposition~\ref{prop:join}, there exist connected graphs $G$ such that $\gamma_t^i(G)$ can be arbitrarily larger than $\Gamma_t(G)$ and $\OOIR(G)$.
 We show next that there exist connected graphs $G$ such that $\OOIR(G)$ can be arbitrarily larger than $\gamma_t^i(G)$.
 Let $k$ be a positive integer at least~$5$, and let $F_{k,1}$ and $F_{k,2}$ be two disjoint copies of the complete graph $K_k$, where $V(F_{k,1}) = \{u_1,u_2,\ldots, u_k\}$ and $V(F_{k,2}) = \{v_1,v_2,\ldots, v_k\}$.
 Let $F_k$ be obtained from the disjoint union of $F_{k,1}$ and $F_{k,2}$ by adding the $k-1$ edges $u_iv_i$ for $i \in [k-1]$.
 Thus, $F_k$ is obtained from the prism $K_k \cp K_2$ of a complete graph $K_k$ by removing one of the added edges between a pair of corresponding vertices in the copies of the complete graph, that is, $F_k \cong (K_k \cp K_2)-u_kv_k$.
 The graph $F_k$ is illustrated in Figure~\ref{fig:CartesianProduct}, where for clarity we omit the edges in the complete graphs $F_{k,1}$ and $F_{k,2}$.

-\begin{prop} For $k \ge 5$ we have $\gamma_t^i(F_k)=4$ and $\OOIR(F_k)=k-1$. \end{prop} \proof The set $\{u_1,u_2,\ldots, u_{k-1}\}$ is an open-open irredundant set of $F_k$, which implies that $\OOIR(F_n) \ge k-1$.
+\begin{prop} For $k \ge 5$, we have $\gamma_t^i(F_k)=4$ and $\OOIR(F_k)=k-1$. \end{prop} \proof The set $\{u_1,u_2,\ldots, u_{k-1}\}$ is an open-open irredundant set of $F_k$, which implies that $\OOIR(F_n) \ge k-1$.
 Suppose $A$ is an open-open irredundant subset of $V(F_n)$ such that $|A| \ge k$.
 If $|A \cap \{u_1,u_2,\ldots, u_k\}| \ge 1$ and $|A \cap \{v_1,v_2,\ldots, v_k\}| \ge 1$, then neither of these intersections has cardinality more than~$2$ and thus $|A|\le 4$, which is a contradiction.
 We may thus assume that $A = \{u_1,u_2,\ldots, u_k\}$.
 This is also a contradiction since $N(u_k) \setminus N(A \setminus \{u_k\}) = \emptyset$.
 Therefore, $\OOIR(F_k)=k-1$.

 We show next that $\gamma_t^i(F_k)=4$.
 Let the indicated total domination game be played on the graph $F_k$.
 Suppose that Dominator indicates $u_k$ on his first move.
 Staller can only choose a vertex from $\{u_1,u_2,\ldots, u_{k-1}\}$ to totally dominate $u_k$.
 Without loss of generality we may assume Staller plays $u_1$, and this vertex totally dominates $\{v_1,u_2,u_3,\ldots,u_k\}$.
-Dominator then indicates $v_k$ on his second move.
+Suppose that Dominator indicates $v_k$ on his second move.
 Staller could choose any vertex from $\{v_1,v_2,\ldots, v_{k-1}\}$ to totally dominate $v_k$.
 If she chooses $v_1$, then the game ends.
 Any other choice by Staller, say $v_j$ where $2 \le j \le k-1$, leaves just two vertices, namely, $u_1$ and $v_j$, not totally dominated.
 Thus, at most two more vertices can be chosen by Staller.
 Regardless of which of these two vertices are indicated by Dominator on his third move, Staller can choose the appropriate vertex from $\{u_k,v_k\}$ and thus make sure the game ends with four vertices being chosen.
-Suppose that \D indicates a vertex different from $u_k$ and $v_k$.
-By symmetry and renaming vertices if necessary, we may assume that \D indicates vertex $u_1$.
-In this case, Staller chooses the vertex $u_k$, thereby totally dominating vertices in the set $\{u_1,u_2,\ldots,v_{k-1}\}$.
-Dominator must then indicate a vertex from the set $\{v_1,v_2,\ldots,v_k,u_k\}$ on his second move.
-However, regardless of what vertex \D indicates, Staller can force four vertices to be chosen before the game ends.
-Therefore, $\gamma_t^i(F_k)= 4$.~\QED
+Suppose next that Dominator indicates $v_j$ on his second move, where $2 \le j \le k-1$.
+In this case, Staller chooses the vertex $v_k$, thereby totally dominating all vertices except for $u_1$ and $v_k$.
+If Dominator indicates $u_1$, then Staller chooses the vertex $u_k$, while if Dominator indicates $v_k$, then Staller chooses the vertex $v_2$.
+Regardless of what vertex \D indicates, Staller can force four vertices to be chosen before the game ends.